zhanggang001/RefineMask/README.md

 ```
 ./scripts/dist_train.sh ./configs/refinemask/coco/r50-refinemask-1x.py 8 work_dirs/r50-refinemask-1x
 ```
-Note: The codes only support batch size 1 per GPU, and we trained all models with a total batch size 16x1.
+Note: <strike>The codes only support batch size 1 per GPU, and we trained all models with a total batch size 16x1.
 If you train models with a total batch size 8x1, the performance may drop.
 We will support batch size 2 or more per GPU later.
-You can use ./scripts/slurm_train.sh for training with multi-nodes.
+You can use ./scripts/slurm_train.sh for training with multi-nodes.</strike> Multiple images per GPU during training has been supported now.

 ### Inference
 ```